-Through the establishment of PureChem and with the JACAM Acquisition, the Corporation has expanded its chemical consumable offerings into the production and specialty chemicals business.
+Through the establishment of PureChem and with both the JACAM and Southwest Acquisitions, the Corporation has expanded its chemical consumable offerings into the production and specialty chemicals business.
 The Corporation is a supplier of: (i) production and specialty chemicals to Operators and owners of downstream oil and gas infrastructure ("Downstream Operators"); and (ii) chemicals and additives to other Suppliers for use in completion or stimulation operations that they perform on behalf of an Operator.